Documents like PDFs and Excel files can be uploaded and stored in the Media Library as individual files.

 1. Go to the Media Library and filter by Documents.

-2. In Table View, click the Download button next to the document to check its name.
+2. In Table View, click the Download button next to a document to check its name.

 1. Scroll down to the File field to see the document’s current file name.